conestack/plumber/README.rst

 - Florian Friesdorf <flo@chaoflow.net>
 - Robert Niederreiter <rnix@squarewave.at>
 - Jens W. Klein <jens@bluedynamics.com>
+- Marco Lempen
 - Attila Oláh
-- thanks to WSGI for the concept
+- thanks to WSGI for the initial concept
-- thanks to #python (for trying) to block stupid ideas
+- thanks to #python (for trying) to block stupid ideas, if there are any left, please let us know

 Changes